Compensation For Dog Bite Injuries

 While many dog bites are just “nips” that don’t break the skin and leave no lasting marks, a significant amount of bites can require stitches, physically scar and disfigure, cause nerve and tissue damage, cause infection, and leave emotional scars.
 If you or a family member is injured by a dog bite, you or they may be able to pursue compensation for the resulting damages and losses.
 To ensure that you have a solid and viable personal injury claim, and a competent strategy to win that claim, you will need the guidance of an experienced Seattle dog bite attorney.

-Pendergast Law, has been successfully representing dog bite victims and other injury victims in Seattle and throughout Washington state for over 40 years.
+Pendergast Law has been successfully representing dog bite victims and other injury victims in Seattle and throughout Washington state for nearly 30 years.
 Let us put our knowledge and experience to work on your case so you can get a settlement worthy of your injuries.
-Call Pendergast Law today for a free consultation at (425) 228-3860 or toll-free at (888) 228-3860.
+Call Pendergast Law today for a free consultation toll-free at 888-539-9211.

 Under the state of Washington’s dog bite statute, which is outlined in the Revised Code of Washington (RCW) 16.08.040, any dog owner can be held liable if their pet injures or attacks another person.
 While other states require that the dog have a history of violence, often referred to as a “one-bite law,” Washington does not require victims to prove that a dog had bitten or attacked in the past.
 Instead, Washington follows a strict liability statute that holds owners accountable when their dogs injure someone.